 How much destruction is caused by a volcanic explosion depends on what kind of volcano is erupting.
 It also depends how much pressure has built up inside the magma.

 Have you ever wondered if you would survive an exploding volcano?
 Chances are, you would, depending on which volcano you’re near.
-Keep reading to find out which kinds of volcanoes are the most dangerous.
+Keep reading to find out which types of volcanoes are the most dangerous.

 Share Image On Your Site